oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 An OpenC2 MQTT client conforms to this specification only if it satisfies all of the statements below:

- 1. Satisfies the conformance requirements for an MQTT Client as defined in Section 7.1.2, MQTT Client Conformance Clause, of the [MQTTv5.0](#mqtt-v50) specification.
+ 1. Satisfies the conformance requirements for an MQTT Client as defined in Section 7.1.2, _MQTT Client Conformance Clause_, of the [MQTTv5.0](#mqtt-v50) specification.
- 2. Satisfies all of the MUST / SHALL requirements in [Section 3, Protocol Mapping](#3-protocol-mapping) of this specification.
+ 2. Satisfies all of the MUST / SHALL requirements in [Section 3, _Protocol Mapping_](#3-protocol-mapping) of this specification.
- 3. Satisfies all of the MUST / SHALL requirements in [Appendix B. Safety, Security and Privacy Considerations](#appendix-b-safety-security-and-privacy-considerations) of this specification.
+ 3. Satisfies all of the MUST / SHALL requirements in [Appendix B. _Safety, Security and Privacy Considerations_](#appendix-b-safety-security-and-privacy-considerations) of this specification.

 -------